 Diálogo, an Interdisciplinary Studies Journal is a refereed journal published since 1996 (biannually since 2012) by the Center for Latino Research at DePaul University in Chicago, and with production and subscriptions handled by the

 University of Texas Press.
 Contributors will need to subscribe to the journal, on the UT Press website.

-Diálogo is citation-indexed in Ulrich's Periodicals Directory and other databases, full-text indexed in the MLA International Bibliography, and soon in Project Muse database.
-Issues older than five years from publication are available in Open Access on Digital Commons at DePaul University.
+Diálogo is full-text indexed in the MLA International Bibliography, and entire issues in Project Muse, and citation-indexed in Ulrich's Periodicals Directory and other databases.
+Issues before 2015 are available in Open Access on Digital Commons at DePaul University.

 2015 Recipient of the Council of Editors of Learned Journals'Phoenix Award

 This award is in recognition of significant editorial achievement and is given to the most improved journal, regardless of its state at the time the renovations began or a weak journal that has become excellent is eligible, but so too is an admired journal that manages to become dramatically better.
 Judges found that